BruceEckel/functional_error_handling/Slides.md

 - Benefits make it worth adopting a library like `Results`

 ---
-- Open spaces session if you want to Q&A
+- Open spaces session for Q&A & Discussion:  Today (Saturday) 1pm Room 318